 Top Dive Sites

-Sugar Wreck is the Perhentians’ most famous dive site, a 90-meter cargo vessel lying on its side at approximately 18 meters depth.
+Sugar Wreck is the Perhentians’ most famous dive site — a 90-meter cargo vessel lying on its side at approximately 18 meters depth.
 The wreck is extensively colonized by coral and swarming with marine life, including schools of batfish, barracuda, and fusiliers.
 The relatively shallow depth and calm conditions make it accessible to Open Water divers.

 Tukun Laut (Temple of the Sea) is a dramatic underwater pinnacle rising from 25 meters to just below the surface.
-The site is known for giant pufferfish, giant moray eels, trevally, and bamboo sharks resting under the rocky overhangs.
+The site is known for giant pufferfish, giant moray eels, trevally, and bamboo sharks resting under rocky overhangs.
 It is one of the most visually impressive dive sites in the archipelago.

 San Choi Wrecks consist of three fishing boats intentionally sunk in 2018 to create an artificial reef.
 Resting on a sandy bottom at around 18 meters, the wrecks have been rapidly colonized by marine life, with dense schools of barracuda, snappers, and fusiliers, along with bamboo sharks, Jenkins rays, and scorpionfish.